sagemath/trac_to_gh/Issue 5477.md

 # Issue 5477: Make R.quotient_ring(I) normalize generator in the univariate case (easy to fix!)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5477

 Original creator: was